symfony/symfony-docs/book/performance.rst

 this overhead, the Symfony2 Standard Edition provides a script to generate a so-called `bootstrap file`_, consisting of multiple classes definitions in a single file.
-By including this file (which contains a copy of many of the core classes), Symfony no longer needs to include any of the source files containing those classes.
+By including this file (which contains a copy of many of the core classes), Symfony2 no longer needs to include any of the source files containing those classes.
 This will reduce disc IO quite a bit.

 If you're using the Symfony2 Standard Edition, then you're probably already